-Installation of a new system of valves and hose connection points in the main piping located in the South utility tunnel to allow the contractor to drain and work on portions of the hot water piping system while leaving the rest of the system operational.
-EXEMPTION FROM COMPETITIVE BIDDING FOR PUBLIC IMPROVEMENT CONTRACT - SOUTH TERMINAL HEATING SYSTEM UPGRADE - PORTLAND INTERNATIONAL AIRPORT September 13, 2023 Page 2
+- Installation of a new system of valves and hose connection points in the main piping located in the South utility tunnel to allow the contractor to drain and work on portions of the hot water piping system while leaving the rest of the system operational. - Removal and replacement of drywall and other materials to provide access into the shafts that contain the vertical piping risers. - Modifications to ceilings to provide access to the overhead piping. - Removal of all mechanical couplings on piping, valves and fittings (tees, elbows, etc.).

-- Removal (and replacement) of drywall and other materials to provide access into the shafts that contain the vertical piping risers. - Modifications to ceilings to provide access to the overhead piping. - Removal of all mechanical couplings on piping, valves and fittings (tees, elbows, etc.). - Welding all connections on piping, valves and fittings. - Re-insulation of all exposed piping. - Replacement of selected heating control valves and HVAC digital controllers that are beyond their useful life.
+- Welding all connections on piping, valves and fittings. - Re-insulation of all exposed piping. - Replacement of selected heating control valves that are beyond their useful life. - At the Port's option, replacement of HVAC digital controllers that are beyond their useful life.